-Goals are accomplished through team development and implementation of a positive behavior support (PBS) plan that extends across the daily routines and environments used by the individual.
+Goals focused on reducing or replacing challenging behaviors are developed by the team and described in a positive behavior support (PBS) plan that extends across the daily routines and environments used by the individual.
 The completed FBA will guide the development of the PBS plan.
-A typical component of PBS plans is the instruction of communication, often through AAC methods.
+Communication

 intervention through the use of AAC is often a component of PBS plans.

 Many so-called challenging behaviors actually serve a communicative function.
 Reducing or replacing the challenging behavior requires teaching an alternative that will accomplish the same function.

 Return to the

 National Joint Committee for the Communication Needs of Persons With Severe Disabilities (NJC) topic areas list.

 Neidert, P. L., Rooker, G. W., Bayles, M. W., & Miller, J. R. (2013).
 Functional analysis of problem behavior.
 In D. D. Reed, F. D. D. G. Reed, & J. K. Luiselli (Eds.), Handbook of crisis intervention and